MicrosoftDocs/visualstudio-docs/docs/sharepoint/localizing-sharepoint-solutions.md

 The process of preparing your applications so that they can be used worldwide is known as localization.
 Localization is translating resources to a specific culture.
 For more information, see [Globalizing and Localizing Applications](../ide/globalizing-and-localizing-applications.md).
 This topic provides an overview on how to localize a SharePoint solution.

 To localize a solution, you remove hard-coded strings from the code and abstract them into resource files.
-A Resource file is an [!INCLUDE[TLA2#tla_xml](../sharepoint/includes/tla2sharptla-xml-md.md)]-based file with a *.resx* extension.
+A Resource file is an XML-based file with a *.resx* extension.
 The resource file contains the translated versions of the strings used in your solution.
 For more information, see [Resources in Applications](/previous-versions/dotnet/netframework-4.0/f45fce5x(v=vs.100)).

 > [!NOTE]
 > Add only string resources to SharePoint solution resource files.
 Although the Resource Editor enables you to add non-string resources, non-string resources do not deploy to SharePoint.